litmuschaos/v1-litmus-docs/docs/pod-cpu-hog.md

 ## Integrations

-- Pod CPU Hof can be effected using the chaos library: `litmus`
+- Pod CPU Hog can be affected using the chaos library: `litmus`

 ## Steps to Execute the Chaos Experiment